uidaholib/main-web-redesign_draft/docs/site_data.md

 - This should pop open an "Import" options menu similar to the one described above for LibreOffice Calc--choose similar options.
 In "File origin" be sure to choose "Unicode (UTF-8)" or the parsing will have errors.
 (Excel 365 flashes some notices like "connecting" and "loading" data, as if you are setting up a live database connection--you can ignore this mysticism, its just importing data like normal).

 Excel can **not** export a correctly formatted CSV.
+Save the file in .xlsx, and use a different program to create the CSV (such as OpenRefine or Sheets).

 --------------------------